image-js/image-js-docs/docs/Tutorials and concepts/Concepts/Out-parameter and its purpose.md

 In several functions there is an option called "out".

-It gives the user a possibility to choose if one wants to modify the current image or copy it in a new one.
+It gives the user a possibility to choose if one wants to modify the current image or create a new one.
 For example, let's say a user has an image which needs to be invert filtered.

 ```ts